 Q1.
-In studies of recreational open water users in Global North locations (P), what is the association between exposure to open water judged as being more affected by wastewater and runoff pollution (E) versus exposure to open water judged as being the least affected by pollution (C) on estimated cases of infection (including colonisation; O)?
+In studies of recreational open water users in Global North locations (P), what is the association between exposure to open water judged as being more affected by wastewater and run-off pollution (E) versus exposure to open water judged as being the least affected by pollution (C) on estimated cases of infection (including colonisation; O)?

-Capitalising on our diverse experience (Supplementary Data 3) we intend to narratively and quantitatively synthesise the results of studies sharing these objectives (Table 3).
+Capitalising on our diverse experience (Table S1) we intend to narratively and quantitatively synthesise the results of studies sharing these objectives (Table 3).
 In order to do this, we will carry out up-to-date searches for relevant studies, summarise study characteristics and risk of bias, before carrying out quantitative synthesis (meta-analysis).
-The quantitative synthesis will primarily provide estimates of the association between recreational exposure to open water judged as being polluted and estimated cases of infection of the ear and the gastrointestinal tract (which we previously assessed for non-seawater users versus seawater users) - as well as of the eye, skin, respiratory tract and urinary tract.
-This will be followed by additional analyses and certainty assessments that seek to carefully consider the extent to which the results of these primary analyses are affected by varying definitions of 'polluted water' in the literature and other factors associated with the included studies.
-Finally, all of the information from the systematic review and meta-analysis will be drawn together into a 'Summary of findings' table (Schünemann et al., 2023) including certainty assessment.
-Ultimately, our aim is to provide researchers, policymakers and other stakeholders with the most robust assessment to date of the evidence for an association between exposure to wastewater and runoff pollution, and infection by microorganisms.
+The quantitative synthesis will primarily provide estimates of the association between recreational exposure to open water judged as being polluted and estimated cases of infection of the ear, and the gastrointestinal tract (which we previously assessed for non-seawater users versus seawater users) - as well as of the eye, skin, respiratory tract, urinary tract and other types.
+This will be followed by additional analyses and certainty assessments that seek to carefully consider the extent to which the results of these primary analyses are affected by varying definitions of 'polluted water' in the literature.
+Finally, all of the information from the systematic review and meta-analysis will be drawn together into a summary of findings table including certainty assessment.
+Ultimately, our aim is to provide researchers, policymakers and other stakeholders with the most robust assessment to date of the evidence for an association between exposure to wastewater and run-off pollution, and infection by microorganisms.